 What is the purpose of the

-?
+rails console?
 How do you use it?- Explain how the

-is used to interact with a Rails application from the command line. - Discuss common use cases for the
+rails consoleis used to interact with a Rails application from the command line. - Discuss common use cases for the

-, such as debugging, testing, and exploring application data.
+rails console, such as debugging, testing, and exploring application data.

 - Explain how the